 - A monthly servicing fee (a maximum of $30)

-- The costs of additional mortgage or property insurance
+- Additional mortgage or property insurance costs.

 - The costs of any appraisal for the refinancing or extension of your loan